 Pond snails are extremely hardy animals.
 They can live and thrive in conditions that proved fatal to their tank mates.
 Basically, they have a reputation for being bombproof.

 In most cases, aquarists do not put Pond snails in their tank.
-They usually come as hitchhikers on aquatic plants, driftwood, stones, decorations, etc. Next, they make themselves at home in your tank.
+They usually come as hitchhikers on aquatic plants (do not forget to quarantine any plant, read more here), driftwood, stones, decorations, etc. Next, they make themselves at home in your tank.

 Quick Notes about Pond Snails